 The secret network of tunnels under ‘paranoid’ Putin’s bunker

-Russian president understood to have huge underground lair built beneath his palace by Black Sea
+Russian president understood to have huge underground lair built beneath his palace by the Black Sea

-Russian president Vladimir Putin has a secret network of underground tunnels which run beneath his palace hideaway by the Black Sea, unearthed plans suggest.
+Russian president Vladimir Putin has a secret network of underground tunnels that run beneath his palace hideaway by the Black Sea, unearthed plans suggest.

 Mr Putin had a huge underground bunker built beneath Gelendzhik Palace, according to plans posted online by the engineering firm in charge of the project, with a network of tunnels lying around 50 metres under the surface.